 So here’s the plan.
 If you want to see how you feel without oil or any other processed food in your system, try it for a week and see how you feel.
 You can download a free sample Plant Fueled Meal Plan right here to help you get started.

-Now, let’s not get it twisted – a no oil diet might feel strange at first.
-It felt foreign to me the first week as well, but I can tell you with certainty that once you stop eating it, or even cutting down drastically, even a little oil will feel and taste super funny and out of place in your mouth.
+Now, let’s not get it twisted – a no-oil diet might feel strange at first.
+It felt foreign to me the first week as well, but I can tell you with certainty that once you stop eating it, or even cutting it down drastically, even a little oil will feel and taste super funny and out of place in your mouth.

 - 1/2 cup Kalamata olives 65g, cut into quarters